SecondCareerDevs/website/README.md

 4. Install the node modules with `npm install`
 5. Once the modules have finished installing, you can start the dev server with `npm run start`.
 6. When the server has started, you will see instructions in the terminal instructing you what URL (most likely `localhost:8000`) you can use to view the project as well as the Graphiql playground (`localhost:8000/___graphql`).
-7. When you've made your changes, commit them to a feature branch to your fork and make a pull request on this repo.
+7. When you've made your changes, commit them to a feature branch and push the branch to your fork.
+After doing so, you should have the ability to make a pull request to this repo.
+8. Open the pull request.
+Be sure to write a good description of the work you've done and why.
-8. After review, revisions and approval, 💥 you're done!
+9. After review, revisions and approval, 💥 you're done!

 ## Contributors